SublimeText/SublimeCMD/README.rst

    Runs or searches commands depending on the modifiers.

 ``set``
-   Sets or searches settings depending on modifiers.
+   Sets or searches settings depending on the modifiers.

 Modifiers
 ---------